Back to search results

 Funding: Tuition fees (Home) + annual stipend + research support allowance

-King’s College London invites applications for a fully funded PhD studentship as part of the UKRI Future Leaders Fellowship project Justice in Critical Minerals Governance and Energy Transitions, led by Dr Clement Sefa‑Nyarko.
-This studentship offers an outstanding opportunity to pursue cutting‑edge doctoral research on justice, governance, and community perspectives in global energy transitions, particularly in contexts shaped by the extraction of critical minerals essential for clean energy technologies.
+King’s College London invites applications for a funded PhD studentship within the UKRI Future Leaders Fellowship project Justice in Critical Minerals Governance and Energy Transitions, led by Dr Clement Sefa Nyarko.
+The studentship offers an opportunity to pursue cutting‑edge doctoral research on justice, governance, and community perspectives in global energy transitions, especially in regions shaped by the extraction of critical minerals essential for clean energy technologies.

-The project responds to growing international concern about the environmental, social, and political consequences of mineral extraction in the transition to net zero.
-Despite the global push toward decarbonisation, communities living in mineral‑rich regions often face exclusion from decision‑making, inequitable distribution of benefits, and persistent injustices.
-This studentship will contribute to illuminating these challenges through rigorous, community‑centred, and interpretive research.
+The project responds to rising international concern about the environmental, social, and political implications of mineral extraction in the shift to net zero.
+While global decarbonisation accelerates, communities in mineral‑rich regions often face exclusion from decision‑making, unequal benefit distribution, and persistent injustices.
+This PhD will contribute to understanding these challenges through rigorous, community‑centred, interpretive research.

-The successful PhD candidate will be based at the African Leadership Centre (ALC) within the School of Global Affairs at King’s College London.
-The ALC is globally recognised for advancing innovative, ethical, and African‑led approaches to peace, security, leadership, and development.
-As part of this vibrant interdisciplinary community, the successful applicant will benefit from academic mentorship, dedicated training programmes, leadership development initiatives, and opportunities to engage with global scholars and policy partners.
+The successful candidate will be based at the African Leadership Centre in the School of Global Affairs.
+The ALC is recognised for advancing innovative, ethical, and African‑led approaches to peace, security, leadership, and development.
+As part of this community, the student will benefit from academic mentorship, specialist training, leadership development, and engagement with global scholars and policy partners.

-The successful candidate will undertake a PhD aligned with the overall Fellowship but with ample room to shape their own research agenda.
-Possible areas of focus include:
+The PhD will align with the Fellowship’s aims while allowing the student to shape their own research agenda.
+Possible themes include:

 • justice and equity in critical mineral supply chains;